Quantum Counterfeit Coins

 Step 4: Measurement and Identification

-When we measure, we get one of two outcomes:
+When we measure, we get one of two outcomes with equal probability:

 • em=0001000|e_m\rangle = |00\cdots 010 \cdots 00\rangle (all zeros except position mm is 1)